Optimal portfolio under ratio-type periodic evaluation in stochastic factor models under convex trading constraints: Introduction

-Inspired by \cite{TZ23}, we first reformulate the infinite horizon optimization problem into an auxiliary terminal wealth optimization problem based on dynamic programming principle, leading to two subsequent questions: (1).
-The existence and the characterization of the optimal portfolio for the auxiliary terminal wealth utility maximization problem; (2).
-The fixed point argument to characterize the original value function and the verification proof of the constructed optimal portfolio for the original problem over the infinite horizon.
-Comparing with \cite{TZ23} in the Black-Scholes model, the mixture of convex trading constraints and the stochastic factor model render both questions significantly more challenging.
+Inspired by \cite{TZ23}, we first reformulate the infinite horizon optimization problem into an auxiliary terminal wealth optimization problem based on dynamic programming principle, leading to two subsequent questions: (1) The existence and the characterization of the optimal portfolio for the auxiliary terminal wealth utility maximization problem; (2) The fixed point argument to characterize the original value function and the verification proof of the constructed optimal portfolio for the original problem over the infinite horizon.
+The mixture of convex trading constraints and the stochastic factor model render both questions significantly more challenging.
 For technical convenience, we focus on the power utility for the periodic evaluation in this study.
 Firstly, to address the auxiliary terminal wealth optimization problem under a modified utility function (see the induced utility in \eqref{2.8} and \eqref{problem3}), we need to develop the convex duality approach in the incomplete market model in the face of infinitely many dual processes (see \eqref{dual.pro}) due to unhedgeable stochastic factor process and convex trading constraints.
-We need to overcome some new challenges to define the proper dual space and show the existence of and characterize the dual minimizer because our modified utility in \eqref{2.8} does not satisfy some standard assumptions in the existing literature.
+We must overcome new challenges in defining a properly dual space and establishing the existence of the dual minimizer, since our modified utility \eqref{2.8} violates standard assumptions in the literature.
+Specifically: (1) The simultaneous incorporation of stochastic factors and convex trading constraints necessitates a non-trivial modification of the dual space to align with the primal problem’s structure; (2) When the risk aversion parameter $\alpha$ is negative, the Arrow-Pratt measure of relative risk aversion fails to be less than 1.
+To bypass this, we construct a fictitious market to ensure well-posedness of the dual optimization problem.
 Secondly, due to the presence of the stochastic factor, the fixed point in \eqref{A*.def} depends on the variable $y$ instead of the constant fixed point in \cite{TZ23}.
 More importantly, the verification proof for the constructed portfolio using the result from the auxiliary problem also becomes more technical as the we first need to establish the connection between the constrained optimization problem and the unconstrained optimization problem in a modified model and then leverage some duality arguments to verify the optimality condition.